 Sexual Assault Response Team (SART)

 SART is a team of Registered Nurses who have been specially trained in sexual assault care.
 Anyone 14 years old or older, of any gender, can access the SART nurses by going to any hospital in the Edmonton region and asking to see a SART nurse.
 These nurses provide compassionate, confidential, and non-judgmental care to anyone who has been sexually assaulted within the last 7 days.
-For more information call Health Link at 780.408.LINK(5465) or visit their website.
+For more information check out our guide Medical Care After Sexual Assault, or call Health Link at 780.408.LINK(5465).

 The STI Clinic offers free and confidential testing, counselling, and treatment for STIs (Sexually Transmitted Infections), HIV, and BBP (Blood Borne Pathogens).
 For more information call 780.342.2300 or click here.